Pooyan: Ports

-Datasoft released Pooyan programmed by Scott Spanburg for the Atari 8-bit family and Commodore 64 in 1983.
+Datasoft released a port of the game programmed by Scott Spanburg for the Atari 8-bit computers, Commodore 64 and Dragon 32/64 in 1983.
 It was also ported to the Atari 2600, TRS-80 Color Computer, Sord M5, MSX, Apple II, TRS-80, Tomy Tutor, PV-1000, and Famicom.

+Reception

+InfoWorld's Essential Guide to Atari Computers cited Pooyan as a good Atari arcade game.

 Legacy

-Pooyan is included on a compilation, Konami Arcade Classics, released on the PlayStation and in arcades with the title Konami 80's AC Special.
+Pooyan is included on a compilation title Konami Arcade Classics, released on the PlayStation and in arcades with the title Konami 80's AC Special.
 An emulated version of the game was released in 2006 for PlayStation 2 in Japan as part of the Oretachi Geasen Zoku Sono-series.

-The Famicom port was released for the Virtual Console in Japan.
+The Famicom port was released for the Virtual Console in Japan for the Wii and Wii U.

-Hamster Corporation released the Japanese arcade version of Pooyan on Nintendo Switch and PS4 as part of its Arcade Archives series.
-The game was released on June 13, 2019 for the Switch in all regions, and for the PS4 in North America and Japan.
-It was released on July 29, 2019 for the PS4 in all other regions.
-Both the Switch and PS4 versions have on-screen language support for the English, French, German, Italian, Japanese, and Spanish languages.
+Hamster Corporation released the game as part of their Oretachi Gēsen Zoku series for the PlayStation 2 in Japan in 2006, as well as their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.

 There is a series of extra ops in Metal Gear Solid: Peace Walker known as the "Pooyan Missions", which involves shooting Fulton surface-to-air recovery balloons carrying abducted soldiers off into the air.
 Sound effects and music from the arcade game are used throughout the mission.

-Clones

-A largely identical bootleg was sold under the name Pootan.